 In Year 8 students explore British History between the years 1750-1900 investigating the Industrial Revolution.
 Students will compare the development of Britain’s social, economic and political growth between the 17th -19th centuries and begin to understand the cause and effect of Historical events.
 Students examine the Twentieth century in greater depth.
-They focus on the origins of the First World War One, the Second World War, peace making, the dictators in Europe, appeasement the origins of World War II, the impact of war on civilians (including the Holocaust and the atomic bomb) and the post-war legacy.
+They focus on the origins of the First World War One, the Second World War, peace-making, the dictators in Europe, appeasement and the impact of WWII on civilians (including the Holocaust and the atomic bomb) and the post-war legacy.

 All students complete assessments at the end of each half term and are provided with targeted feedback on how to improve their levels /grades.
 These assessments will measure the student’s knowledge as well as their application of historical skills.

 Assessment is directly related to the schools attainment targets.
 At the end of each module the levels are given to the learners and a report is compiled which goes towards their final KS3 level.

 Current Y9 and 10